helmighanmi/vision-language-engineering-lab/README.md

 ### `ModuleNotFoundError`

-Activate the environment and install the required extra:
+Activate the environment and install the appropriate extra:

 ```bash
 source .venv/bin/activate